-DEVICE SHARING & CHARGING 63% of the organizations surveyed provide mobile devices that are shared among employees.
-Instead of assigning a device per employee, devices are shared to maximize utilization, comply with privacy regulations (some which state devices cannot leave the business premises) and minimize cost.
-While many devices are shared, only 27% of organizations have considered centralized storing and/or charging as part of their deployment.
-Often, this is because organizations are most concerned with selecting the device itself and the apps or content for the device.
+DEVICE SHARING & CHARGING

+63% of the organisations surveyed provide mobile devices that are shared among employees.
+Instead of assigning a device per employee, devices are shared to maximise utilisation, comply with privacy regulations (some which state devices cannot leave the business premises) and minimise cost.

+While many devices are shared, only 27% of organisations have considered centralised storing and/or charging as part of their deployment.
+Often, this is because organisations are most concerned with selecting the device itself and the apps or content for the device.
 They aren't thinking about how the devices will be deployed, charged or stored and secured when they're not in use.
-Because devices are so prevalent in our daily lives, organizations tend to overestimate employees' abilities to safely charge, store, and maintain their business devices.
+Because devices are so prevalent in our daily lives, organisations tend to overestimate employees' abilities to safely charge, store, and maintain their business devices.

 Why does it matter?
-Productivity, utilization, and even longevity are impacted if a device is not effectively stored and maintained.
+Productivity, utilisation, and even longevity are impacted if a device is not effectively stored and maintained.
 If ensuring device apps and data are up-to-date can be considered software maintenance, then storing, securing, and charging the device could be considered hardware maintenance.
-And device charging stations contribute to reducing other mobilization pains as well, such as theft and loss.
-In fact, educational organizations have been leading the charge on mobile deployments for almost a decade, employing charging and storing solutions for shared devices to successfully protect their investments.
+And device charging stations contribute to reducing other mobilisation pains as well, such as theft and loss.
+In fact, educational organisations have been leading the charge on mobile deployments for almost a decade, employing charging and storing solutions for shared devices to successfully protect their investments.

+63% of organisations provide devices that are shared among employees...

+BUT ONLY

+27% of organisations have considered centralised charging

-DEVICE CHARGING & STORAGE SOLUTIONS When talking to current LocknCharge customers-organizations that prioritize centralized charging and storing of mobile devices to enable their deployments-durability is the top criteria they look for in a charging and storage solution, followed by "future-proof" charging capabilities.
+DEVICE CHARGING & STORAGE SOLUTIONS

+When talking to current LocknCharge customers-organisations that prioritise centralised charging and storing of mobile devices to enable their deployments-durability is the top criteria they look for in a charging and storage solution, followed by "future-proof" charging capabilities.

 This makes sense as every new iteration of a mobile device brings with it the potential for new charging technologies, whether it's new types of charging ports or updated charging cables that deliver faster charging capabilities.
 Investing in a physical charging and storage station means it should offer the ability to charge any device today or tomorrow to be cost effective.

-Along with durability and future-proof charging, the criteria of customer service, lifetime warranty, and high security suggest these organizations see storage and charging solutions as a long-term strategy designed to protect their mobile investment and the operational longevity of their devices.
-Because so many organizations are still in the early stages of mobile deployment, their goal may be to simply get devices in the hands of employees.
-But it's important to think beyond rollout as these organizations demonstrate.
+Along with durability and future-proof charging, the criteria of customer service, lifetime warranty, and high security suggest these organisations see storage and charging solutions as a long-term strategy designed to protect their mobile investment and the operational longevity of their devices.

+Because so many organisations are still in the early stages of mobile deployment, their goal may be to simply get devices in the hands of employees.
+But it's important to think beyond rollout as these organisations demonstrate.
 The sustainability of mobile deployment also depends on answering questions like, "What happens when the devices aren't in use?
 How can we secure them?
 How will they be stored?"
-Top 5 Considerations in Choosing a Device Storage Solution:

-Future-Proofing Charging Capabilities

-Lifetime Warranty

-High Security

-Customer Service

-CHARGING & STORING SOLUTION BENEFITS Organizations that employ charging and storing solutions for their mobile devices report three major benefits: ensuring devices are fully charged and ready to use, securing them from accidental loss or theft, and simplifying how shared devices are distributed.
-All these benefits ensure devices can provide the level of utility and productivity the organization demands from its mobilization strategy.
+CHARGING & STORING SOLUTION BENEFITS

+Organisations that employ charging and storing solutions for their mobile devices report three major benefits: ensuring devices are fully charged and ready to use, securing them from accidental loss or theft, and simplifying how shared devices are distributed.

+All these benefits ensure devices can provide the level of utility and productivity the Organisation demands from its mobilisation strategy.
 When we return to the top three motivations for mobile deployment (improving communications, faster transaction processing, and eliminating manual processes), it's easy to see how device charging and storage solutions help ensure all those goals are achievable day to day.
 Charged, available, and secure, devices are ready to be used in whatever way employees need them.

-Top 3 Reasons Organizations Leverage Device Charging & Security Solutions
+Top 3 Reasons Organisations Leverage Device Charging & Security Solutions